nikhil063/tablesAssignment/README.md

 # tablesAssignment
-After downloading, please extract the zip file before opening the html file.
+After downloading, please extract the zip file before opening the html page, or the css file won't be loaded.